 You can sell the same product to ten people, or a million people.

-Because your pricing and what it includes is stated up front, you won’t need to spend as much time talking to leads and dealing with tire kickers.
-This helps minimize time spent on the sales process.
+Because your pricing and what it includes is stated upfront, you won’t need to spend as much time talking to leads and dealing with tire kickers.
+This helps minimize the time spent on the sales process.

 You can promote a product using paid media, content marketing, webinars, SEO, and email without relying solely on word-of-mouth referrals.
 You can sell to the whole world, not just businesses in your locale.

 You might be thinking, “That’s well and good, but I don’t have a product, I sell services.”
-But running a service company doesn't mean you need to sell it like a service.
+But running a service company doesn't mean you need to sell like a service company.

 Productized services can free you from manually tackling every aspect of your business.
 It allows you to automate more of your sales and marketing, allowing clients to become less dependent on individual touch-points within your agency and more reliant on your brand; your “product”.